Effective Methods for Better Sleep

 Here are eight simple tips to help with consistent sleep at the end of our busy days.
 It is not only possible, but also probable, if you spend a little time working on your sleep routine.
 Create the perfect sleep, and you will arise renewed, happier, and invigorated!

 - ROUTINE – Establish a consistent, reliable routine that tells our body that it is time to start shutting down.
-Take a sauna session.
+Take an infrared sauna session and enjoy the sauna effect, which promotes a sense of relaxation.
 Stretch before bed.
 Sustain the order in which you clean your face, brush your teeth, and set out your clothes for the next day.
 A routine will signal your brain that “dream time” is around the corner.

 - SMARTER NUTRITION – There is a misconception that you are not supposed to eat before bed.
 But the only issue is when the late-night bites are junk foods that normally cause you to eat over your recommended calorie intake for the day.
 If you want a little snack before bed, then do it.
 Just avoid sugar, caffeine, and alcohol.
 They are stimulants, and are counter-productive to the winding down process our body so desperately needs before lights out.